edgeworx/docs/darcy-devkit/quickstart/README.md

 ## 1. Power up Darcy

 1. Connect the included power supply to Darcy
-2. Connect to a standard 110V outlet and wait for the light to turn blue.
+2. Connect to a standard 110V outlet (or 220V with a local adapter) and wait for the light to turn blue.
 This may take several minutes.

 ## 2. Get Darcy on your network